tommai78101/homebrew/README.md

 This project uses Eclipse C/C++ for homebrew application development, and Citra 3DS emulator for homebrew debugging/testing.

+### Notes

+* Manual of Picasso Shader Lanuage for PICA200.](https://github.com/fincs/picasso/blob/master/Manual.md)

 ### Purpose

-To fix lighting issues on the 2 rotating cubes.
-To understand Picasso language for PICA200 graphics chip.
-For more information, please read [the (currently inaccurate) manual of Picasso Shader Lanuage for PICA200.](https://github.com/fincs/picasso/blob/master/Manual.md)
+FPS Camera implemented using Euler Angles and simple matrix transformations.
+Note, Gimbal Lock is avoided due to not caring about Pitch on the X axis.

+Also aims to fix dynamic memory leak issues.

 ### Results